-The Specialist will also participate in the conduct of quality control functions for the IRB office, striving for completeness, accuracy and consistency, and participate in educational or training initiatives.
-The successful candidate will work with other IRB officers of administration and staff to ensure uniformity of review and compliance with IRB standard operating procedures and applicable federal and state regulations.
+The IRB Specialist will conduct quality control functions for the HRPO that may extend to all areas of the operation including review of files and meeting minutes for completeness, accuracy and consistency.
+Further, this staff member will work with other IRB officers of administration and staff to ensure uniformity of review and compliance with IRB standard operating procedures and applicable federal and state regulations.

-The IRB Specialist will serve on relevant IRB administrative committees, such as the Policy Committee, and the Education and Training Committee.
-In addition, this candidate will be expected to maintain up to date knowledge of state and federal regulations as well as policies, guidelines and ethical codes related to the protection of human subjects in research.
+The IRB Specialist will also serve on relevant IRB administrative committees, such as the Policy Committee and the Education and Training Committee.
+In addition, this candidate will maintain up to date knowledge of state and federal regulations as well as policies, guidelines and ethical codes related to the protection of human subjects in research.

-General Minimum Qualifications: Requires a bachelor's degree or equivalent in education and experience, plus three years of related experience of which two years should be prior IRB or research experience.
+General Minimum Qualifications: Requires a bachelor's degree or equivalent, plus three years of related experience of which two years should be with IRB and/or research experience.

-Preferred Qualifications: Preferred qualifications: Experience with behavioral and social sciences human research; Knowledge of international ethical codes and regulations governing human subjects; Certification as an IRB professional.
+Preferred Qualifications: Experience with biomedical or behavioral and social sciences human research is preferred.
+Knowledge of international ethical codes and regulations governing human subjects is preferred.
+Certification as an IRB professional is also preferred.